reomdev/company-server/README.md

 $ docker-compose up
 ```

-## Open in browser the access to swagger of container
+## Access to the container swagger

 ```bash
 # Swagger